DorraJL/Soc-Project/README.md

 ## About

-This project was developed as part of my Bachelor's thesis.
-It represents a significant effort to create a comprehensive, **open-source** solution for cybersecurity operations, making advanced security tools accessible to a broader audience.

-All the tools used for this project are Open-Source and free.
+This academic project aims to provide a comprehensive open-source solution for cybersecurity operations, with the objective of making advanced security tools accessible to a wider audience.
+All components used in this project are open-source and free.
 ## Project Goal

-The primary objective of this project is to develop a fully operational Security Operations Center (SOC) using open-source tools.
-The goal is to containerize these tools, enabling users to deploy the entire SOC with a single click.
-By leveraging Docker, this project ensures seamless deployment across various environments, making the SOC portable and easy to use.
+The main objective of this project is to build a fully functional Security Operations Center (SOC) using open-source tools, all containerized for one-click deployment.
+Leveraging Docker, the SOC can be seamlessly deployed across diverse environments, ensuring portability and ease of use.

 ## Installation